-Function If function is "finis", and wait is one, s will remove the process.
-If function is "replace", and wait is one, s will remove the process and start reading from the bs-area specified (see the read command).
+Function If function is "finis" (2), s will remove the process.
+If function is "replace" (10), s will remove the process and start reading from the bs-area specified.
+If function is "newjob" (12), s returns an answer result=1 and starts reading from the bs-area specified.